danibram/emailer-hbs/Readme.md

 That is the explanation:

 - overrideEmail: If this string exists, it override the email you pass by the email you want, easy for devs to test it
+- from: general from, can be override if you, send from parameter to renderAndSend
 - css: Array of css paths you want to use in the emails
 - input: Where are your templates
 - output: Where you want to compile that templates